deipax/Deipax/README.md

 # Deipax - Convert

-A strongly typed conversion library built on top of System.Convert with the intent to avoid the costs associated with boxing/unboxing.
+A strongly typed conversion library, with a generic interface, built on top of System.Convert with the intent to avoid the costs associated with boxing/unboxing.

 ## Credits
  - The cloning functionality is heavily base off the [CloneExtensions](https://github.com/MarcinJuraszek/CloneExtensions) project authored by [Marcin Juraszek](https://github.com/MarcinJuraszek).